bufbuild-ru/docs/docs/protovalidate/cel/index.md

 }
 ```

-Since the definition of `uuid` is part of the `StringRules` message, its backing CEL expression is compiled as part of the `Contact`'s Protobuf descriptor—the compiled schema contains all of its own validation rules within its own metadata.
+Since the definition of `uuid` is part of the `StringRules` message, its backing CEL expression is compiled as part of the `Contact`'s Protobuf descriptor — the compiled schema contains all of its own validation rules within its own metadata.

 ### How it uses CEL